In order of contribution

 C.T.
 Dinh is a Vietnamese American writer and artist.
 She is the founder of Backslash Lit and has work published or forthcoming in perhappened mag, Ample Remains, Strange Horizons, and Flash Point SF.
 Talk to her anytime about leitmotifs—she doesn’t know too much about them but she wishes she did.

 Jason de Koff is an associate professor of agronomy and soil science at Tennessee State University.
 He lives in Nashville, TN with his wife, Jaclyn, and his two daughters, Tegan and Maizie.
 He has published in a number of scientific journals, and has over 80 poems published or forthcoming in literary journals over the last year.

-Brandon Auger (b.1978) is an electroacoustic artist, improviser and structural builder based in Halifax, Nova Scotia.
-His minimalistic work promotes the amplification of electronic idiosyncrasies and vibrational nuances in both acoustic and synthetic environments.
+Brandon Auger (b.1978) - artist, improviser and structural builder based in Halifax, Nova Scotia.
+Working with sound as a medium, his minimalistic work promotes the amplification of electronic idiosyncrasies and vibrational nuances in both acoustic and synthetic environments.

 Xan Indigo is a rogue astrophysicist with an overactive imagination and a mixed up ethnic background.
 They mostly spend their spare time drinking too much tea, cooking spicy things, mixing cocktails, and attempting to turn their apartment into a tiny rainforest.